openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

       - CAP_NET_RAW
 ```

 One of the strengths of faasd compared to OpenFaaS on Kubernetes is its sub-second cold start time.
-On Kubernetes scaling up from zero can take a couple of seconds.
+On Kubernetes, scaling up from zero can take a couple of seconds.
 In comparison, faasd uses containerd directly, which significantly reduces this cold start period.

 We can deploy the figlet function from the OpenFaaS store and add the required label.
 ```